hoast/hoast/examples/README.md

 Several examples have been written to help you on your way.
 See the list below for an overview of these.

 - [`config`](/examples/config) - See several configuration examples to find the one best fit for your needs.
-- [`handlebars`](/examples/handlers) - How to use the `process-handlebars` package.
+- [`handlebars`](/examples/handlebars) - How to use the `process-handlebars` package.
 - [`mithril`](/examples/mithril) - How to use the `process-mithril` package.

 > Is something missing or not clear?
-Let us know or even better sumbit a change via a pull request.
+Let us know or even better submit a change via a pull request.

 ## Running examples